cristian-guerrero/legion-go-tricks/README.md

   - **Solution**: on STAMP mode, TDP must be set with a fan curve that will prevent thermal shutdown.
     - The best way to do so, currently, is via SimpleDeckyTDP with the [custom LGO TDP enabled](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go).
     - Setting TDP this way will also set fan curves appropriately.
-- HHD PS5 Controller Emulator bug
-  - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
-  - workaround: don't press anything for a few seconds, let the device register itself
-  - dev is investigating, this will probably be fixed in a later update to HHD

 ## What has issues